 Figure \ref{fig_powerplots1} depicts the simulated finite sample power as a function of $J$ in a sparse and a dense design, see Appendix \ref{app:power-simul} for details.
 We can see that, in line with the theory, $\Delta_1$ is dominated by conventional tests for most $J$ under the sparse alternative by the $\ell_p$ based tests.
 However, it clearly dominates under the dense alternative and has near-constant power as $J$ increases.\footnote{ If the researcher's goal is limited to only having large power for strong null \eqref{eq_strongeffecthomogeneity}, other tests should also be considered.
 We conjecture that suitably propensity \textit{weighted} versions of $\ell_p$ based differences, analogously to the decomposition, could have qualitatively similar power curves as the test based on $\Delta_1$ but with $\sum_t e_{ta}\xi_t$ replaced by functions like $\sum_te_{ta}^p|\xi_t|^p$ (which might well be small for large $J$).
 Moreover, \citeA{Kock2019PowerProblems}, Theorem 5.2 suggests that any of these tests are asymptotically enhanceable in the sense of \citeA{Fan2015PowerTests} over some part of the parameter space.
 Thus, we do not claim that $\Delta_1$ provides an ``optimal'' test for strong effect homogeneity hypothesis over subspaces under growing effective treatment dimensions.
 However, as proxy it can have advantages over common tests based on version-by-version MVTE estimates. }

-From a substantive perspective, the decomposition parameter $\Delta_1$ weighs group differences by its unconditional propensities and is thus on the scale of the aggregate effect from the stratified experiment.
-This avoids rejecting effect homogeneity in setups where there is statistical variation in few versions that are observed for a very small minority in the population.
+From a substantive perspective, the decomposition parameter $\Delta_1$ weights group differences by unconditional propensities and is therefore on the scale of the aggregate effect from the stratified experiment.
+This avoids rejecting effect homogeneity in setups where there is statistical variation in a few versions that are observed for a very small minority in the population.
 Thus, the particular form of $\Delta_1$ in \eqref{eq:Delta1} aligns the statistical with the economic significance of its components.